jjdarcy/cantrilltips/FAQ.md

 >Whatever you've enrolled in, you can always upgrade to a bundle or a larger bundle by paying the difference.
 >Just use our support form ( https://learncantrill.zendesk.com/hc/en-us/requests/new ).
 >Let us know the email you registered with, what content you own, and what bundle you want, and we'll get you a personal upgrade link sent ASAP."

+## What is the difference between a management account and an organisation root?
+Think of the organisational root as a container.
+An Organisational Unit (OU) at the top of the organisation at the top most point where other OU's or accounts are located.
+The management account is the AWS account which created the ORGANISATION.
+Its an AWS account, and it's special in a few ways.

+An AWS account (member or management) cannot BE an organisation root, because the organisational root is not an AWS account, its the top most point as above.